Jewels of Mary I of England

-An inventory of the jewels of Mary I of England, known as Princess Mary in the years 1542 to 1546, was kept by her lady in waiting Mary Finch.
+An inventory of the jewels of Mary I of England, known as Princess Mary or the Lady Mary in the years 1542 to 1546, was kept by her lady in waiting Mary Finch.
 The manuscript is now held by the British Library.
 It was published by Frederic Madden in 1831.
 Some pieces are listed twice.
-Two surviving drawings feature a ribbon with the inscription, "MI LADI PRINSIS".
+The British Library also has an inventory of the jewels she inherited on coming to the throne in 1553.

-Initial letters
+Initial letters and gold crosses

 Mary's mother, Catherine of Aragon died in 1536, and bequeathed Mary a gold collar or necklace which she had brought from Spain in 1501.
 It had a gold cross which contained, according to Eustace Chapuys, a relic of the True Cross.
 Thomas Cromwell ordered that the cross be sent to him.
 Chapuys reported that Cromwell returned it to Mary after finding its gold content was low and, as a Protestant, he had no use for the relic.

 Mary owned a letter "M" with three rubies and two diamonds and a large pendant pearl.
 She also had an "H" with a ruby and a pendant pearl.
+A gold scented pomander worn at her girdle was a gift from Mary Tudor, Queen of France.
+Her miniature portrait painted by Lucas Horenbout in the 1520s depicts a diamond cross pendant with three pendant pearls, perhaps the little cross with four great diamonds listed in one of her later inventories.
+Henry VIII gave Mary another cross, with 6 fair diamonds, and three pendant pearls, on 20 July 1546, and one of these crosses appears to be worn in a miniature by Susannah Horenbout, recently established to be a portrait of Mary.

+Mary's royal status varied during her childhood, as her father divorced her mother Catherine of Aragon and made other marriages.
+Marriages were also planned for her, which entailed new clothes and jewels.
+In July 1533, her chamberlain, John Hussey, and a lady in waiting, Frances Aylmer, were ordered to deliver her jewels to Thomas Cromwell.
+In March 1534, the diplomat Eustache Chapuys wrote that Mary's "principal jewels and ornaments" had all been confiscated.

+In 1536, Catherine of Aragon bequeathed her gold collar and cross to Mary, which was said to contain a relic of the true cross.
+Catherine Howard gave Mary a gold pomander containing a clock while they were on a progress at Pontefract Castle in 1541.
+Catherine kept a gold chain set with turquoises, rubies, and pearls which was used to suspend the pomander from a girdle.